 On October 3, 2023, the Company entered into an agreement to settle certain contractual obligations in order to facilitate monetization of its Coastal B.C. operations.
-The settlement resulted in an \$85.0 million provision being recognized in the fourth quarter, 2023, the payment of which Interfor expects to be fully funded through proceeds from the disposition of Coast B.C. forest tenures over the next 12-24 months.
+The settlement resulted in an \$85.0 million provision being recognized in the fourth quarter, 2023.
+At December 31, 2024, the remaining balance of the provision was \$30.0 million, the payment of which Interfor expects to be fully funded through proceeds from the disposition of Coastal B.C. forest tenures in 2025.

 On October 25, 2023, the Interfor Board appointed Geoffrey Evans of Fort Meyers, Florida as a director of the Company.
-Mr. Evans held an executive leadership role at Boeing focused on strategy and business development prior to his retirement.
-Mr. Evans' appointment is a successful outcome of the Board's ongoing director succession process.

 In November 2023, the Company sold Coastal B.C. forest tenures totalling approximately 181,000 cubic metres of allowable annual cut ("AAC") and related liabilities for net proceeds of \$23.5 million and a gain of \$23.6 million.
-Interfor held approximately 1,392,000 cubic metres of AAC for disposition at December 31, 2023, subject to approvals from the Ministry of Forests.

-On November 13, 2023, the Company commenced a NCIB for the twelve-month period ending on November 12, 2024, to purchase for cancellaton up to 5,100,812 common shares, which represents 10% of the Company's public float as at October 30, 2023.
-There were no common shares purchased under this NCIB during 2023.
+On November 13, 2023, the Company commenced a NCIB for the twelve-month period ending on November 12, 2024, to purchase for cancellaton up to 5,100,812 common shares, which represented 10% of the Company's public float as at October 30, 2023.
+There were no common shares purchased under this NCIB during 2023 and 2024.